ReSurfEMG/ReSurfEMG/README.md

 metadata is available.

 0. If you want to work with the stable version create an empty environment, then install with:
-    'conda install -c conda-forge -c resurfemg resurfemg'
+    `conda install -c conda-forge -c resurfemg resurfemg`

-1. To worh with the most current versions:
+1. To work with the most current versions:
     Install all Python packages required, using conda and the `environment.yml` file.
    * The command for Windows/Anaconda users can be something like:
      `conda env create -f environment.yml`.
    * Linux users can create their own environment by hand.